 What kind of backup internet connection do you offer?

 Nearby construction, extreme weather or even a traffic accident can take down your wired connection to the internet and put your business at risk of lost revenue, lost productivity and a tarnished brand.
-That’s why it’s imperative you have a backup connection you can rely on to stay connected to the internet, keeping your customers connected to your business, your point-of-sale machines connected to the payment network and your employees connected to the tools they need (such as cloud-based apps like Microsoft 365 or G Suite).
+That’s why it’s imperative you have a backup connection you can rely on to stay connected to the internet, keeping your customers connected to your business, your point-of-sale machines connected to the payment network and your employees connected to the tools they need (such as cloud-based apps like Microsoft 365).
 Some internet providers offer a wireless LTE backup connection that takes over should something happen to your main wired connection.
 Ideally, this backup connection should be automatic, seamless, and available to you for no extra charge, particularly since your provider should do all they can to get your main line up and running as soon as possible.

 Do you provide malware protection?